sraj1988/siteapi/README.md

 Endpoint is created to return JSON representation of the page content type.
-Endpoint required siteapikey and node_id as url parameters.
+Endpoint requires siteapikey and node_id as url parameters.
 For invalid parameters "access denied" message is returned.

 Two different types of endpoints are created.
 Both return the same content.